fundacionctic/connector-building-blocks/README.md

 > Support for AsyncAPI and event-driven APIs is a nice-to-have that is not currently being prioritized.
 It will be addressed at a later stage if time permits and there are no technological roadblocks.

 * The `edcpy` folder contains a Python package built on top of [Poetry](https://python-poetry.org/), providing a series of utilities to interact with an EDC-based dataspace.
-For example, it contains the logic to execute all the necessary HTTP requests to successfully complete a transfer process from start to finish.
-Additionally, it offers an example implementation of an [HTTP pull receiver](https://github.com/eclipse-edc/Connector/tree/main/extensions/control-plane/transfer/transfer-data-plane) backend.
+For example, it contains the logic to execute all the necessary HTTP requests to successfully complete a [Transfer Process](https://eclipse-edc.github.io/docs/#/submodule/Connector/docs/developer/architecture/domain-model?id=transfer-process).
+Additionally, it offers an example implementation of a [Consumer Backend](https://github.com/eclipse-edc/Connector/tree/main/extensions/control-plane/transfer/transfer-data-plane).
 * The `example` folder contains the configuration files required for the end-to-end example of an interaction between a provider and consumer.
-This example is one of the main contributions of this repository and aims to clarify any doubts or uncertainties regarding how to integrate a regular service or API into a data space.
+This example is one of the main contributions of this repository and aims to clarify any doubts regarding how to integrate a regular service or API into a data space.

 ## Examples